Updated: February 2010

-The HIPAA Standard EDI format requires standardization of the data
+The HIPAA Standard EDI format requires standardization of the

-content by specifying uniform definitions of the data elements that
+content by specifying uniform definitions of the data elements

 will be exchanged in each type of electronic transaction and

-identification of the specific codes or values that are valid for each
+identification of the specific codes or values that are valid

 data element.
 Standards were adopted for the following